New vs. Used Warehouse Pallet Racking Systems – Which is Best?

 Pallet racking systems come in a variety of designs, each catering to specific storage requirements and warehouse configurations.
 Each of these systems has distinct advantages and can be tailored to meet the specific demands of different warehouse operations.

-• Selective pallet racking offers easy access to every pallet, making it a versatile choice for a wide range of goods.
+• APR Adjustable Pallet Racking offers easy access to every pallet, making it a versatile choice for a wide range of goods.
 It’s particularly suited to warehouses with a high variety of stock items.

 • Drive-in racking systems are ideal for storing large quantities of uniform products and excel in maximizing space usage.
 They are particularly beneficial for items with longer shelf life and fewer turnover requirements.